 - Mon-El gets a nod, since as others are running out of the bar, he is running back in to try to help.
-Granted, he has partial immunity due to his Daxamite physiology (partially Kryptonian), he had no way of knowing that at the time.
+Granted, he has partial immunity to the virus due to his Daxamite physiology (partially Kryptonian), though he had no way of knowing that at the time.

 - The Big Damn Kiss:

-- Maggie admits to Alex that she has feelings for her after she almost died, and they kiss.
+- After Maggie almost died, she admits to Alex that she has feelings for her, and they kiss.

-- Mon-El kisses Kara when he is dying from the virus, but claims to not remember kissing her after he is cured.
+- Mon-El kisses Kara when he is dying from the virus, but claims to not remember this after he is cured.

 - Bookends: To the final chapter of the crossover, as both episodes deal with a bioweapon that targets a specific group—aliens in the case of Medusa and metahumans in the case of the Dominators' weapon.